duartegroup/metallicious/docs/source/usage.rst

     :align: center
     :alt: Here should be figure of the available templates

-    Initial templates available as part of *metallicious*
+    Initial templates available as part of *metallicious*.

 Lennard-Jones